inspiringsource/aws-solutions-architect/docs/Content/Domains.md

 description: Exam weightings and test domains
 ---

 This website is used to document my journey on getting the AWS Solutions Architect certification.
 Working on this website provides me with a chance to review the material thoroughly and organize the information into patterns that fits my logic.
+Any contribution is welcome and appreciated.

 Please note this web site is